 How to prepare your Apple Watch for moving to a new iPhone

-Unlike your iPhone, there's no easy way to manually make a backup of your Apple Watch to iCloud.
-This is because Apple Watch backups aren't even really backups at all: Your watch borrows most of its data from its paired iPhone, and as such, that data is all saved to your iPhone's iCloud or iTunes backup.
+Unlike your iPhone, there's no easy way to make a backup of your Apple Watch to iCloud manually.
+That's because Apple Watch backups aren't even really backups at all: Your watch borrows most of its data from its paired iPhone, and as such, that data is all saved to your iPhone's iCloud or iTunes backup.

 Your Watch will regularly sync health and app data it gathers to your iPhone (and, via your phone, iCloud) when you're connected via Bluetooth or Wi-Fi.
 But you can't choose when you'd like to sync that information — it happens in the background — unless you manually unpair your Apple Watch, which will then automatically sync its latest data to your iPhone.